Skip to the main content

 • Refer to a specialist, as appropriate

-HHS Pain Management Best Practices Inter-Agency Task Force Report has more information.
+The HHS Pain Management Best Practices Inter-Agency Task Force Report has more information.
+Medicare now covers monthly chronic pain management and treatment services.

-Review the patient’s potential SUD risk factors and, as appropriate, refer them to treatment.
+Review the patient’s potential SUD risk factors, and as appropriate, refer them for treatment.
 You can use a screening tool, but it’s not required.
-National Institute on Drug Abuse Screening and Assessment Tools Chart has screening and assessment tools.
+The National Institute on Drug Abuse has screening and assessment tools.
+Implementing Drug and Alcohol Screening in Primary Care is a helpful resource.

 • Get patient self-reported information

-• You or the patient can update the HRA before or during the AWV; it shouldn’t take more than 20 minutes
+• You or the patient can update the HRA before or during the AWV

 • At a minimum, collect this information: